Implementation and verification of coherent error suppression using randomized compiling for Grover's algorithm on a trapped-ion device: Abstract

 \section{Abstract}

-In near-term quantum computations that do not employ error correction, noise can proliferate rapidly, corrupting the quantum state and making results unreliable.
-These errors originate from both decoherence and control imprecision.
-The latter can manifest as coherent noise that is especially detrimental.
-Here, we study the impact of coherent errors and their mitigation under standard error-reduction techniques, both theoretically and experimentally on a trapped-ion quantum computer.
-As a representative case study, we implement a range of Grover's algorithm circuits containing up to 10 qubits and 26 two-qubit gates.
-We demonstrate the effectiveness of randomized compiling (RC) and algorithm error detection (ED), where the latter is realized via post-selection on ancillary qubits that ideally return to the ground state at the end of each circuit.
-Our results highlight a synergetic effect: combining RC and ED yields the largest reductions in errors, indicating that these methods can work together to extend the capabilities of near-term quantum devices for moderately deep circuits.
+In near-term quantum computations that do not employ fault tolerant error correction, noise can proliferate rapidly, corrupting the quantum state and making results unreliable.
+These errors originate from both decoherence and control imprecision and the latter can manifest as coherent error that is especially detrimental.
+In the pre-fault tolerant setting, previous work has shown that different error suppression methods have shown promising complementary advantages but highly variable performance under different algorithmic and error model conditions.
+Here, we evaluate the effectiveness of several error suppression methods under varying algorithmic settings, both theoretically with numerical simulations and experimentally on a trapped-ion quantum computer.
+For our case study, we explore a range of output states under Grover's algorithm quantum circuits containing up to 10 qubits and 28 two-qubit gates with varying output state features.
+We explore the complementary effectiveness of randomized compiling and algorithm error detection, where the latter is realized via post-selection on ancillary qubits that ideally return to the ground state at the end of each circuit.
+In all settings, combining randomized compiling and error detection yields the largest suppression of error, indicating that these methods are most effective when combined to extend the capabilities of near-term devices for moderately deep circuits.
+We demonstrate for the first time significant suppression of coherent error on a trapped-ion platform, and moreover achieve this outcome \textit{via cloud access}.
+However our results highlight that the degree of error suppression depends sensitively on the nature of the error model and the algorithm instance.

+\thefootnote{\fnsymbol{footnote}} \footnote {This work has been submitted to the IEEE for possible publication.
+Copyright may be transferred without notice, after which this version may no longer be accessible.}